Features

 1. Browser OAuth login with Turnstile

-CLI and dashboard both use the same browser-based login.
 Device-code flow for headless shells, Turnstile on the auth page to keep bots out.
 Nothing to paste in from an email.

 2. Password plus TOTP on every plan

-Email, password, and TOTP out of the box.
 Good enough for most teams; a starting point for the ones that graduate to SSO.

-3. SAML, OIDC, and SCIM on Unlimited
+3. SAML, OIDC, and SCIM on Pro

 Okta, Azure AD, Google Workspace, Auth0 — any SAML 2.0 or OIDC provider works without a custom integration.
 SCIM 2.0 auto-provisions and auto-deprovisions.

-4. Cross-platform signed CLI binaries
+4. Cross-platform CLI binaries

 5. Self-hosted or air-gapped deployment

-One container, one database, optional Redis for scale.
 Runs in your cloud or fully disconnected.
 The server URL can be baked into the CLI at build time so air-gapped users never see a public origin.

 FAQ